trozware/troznet/content/post/2019/swiftui-data-flow.md

 In this post, I intend to discuss the possibilities with examples.

+**Update - January 2021:** I think the information in this post is still all valid except for one change.
+When you are initializing an ObservableObject, you should use `@StateObject` instead of `@ObservedObject`.
+Your views can receive objects that are owned by other views as `@ObservedObject` or `@EnvironmentObject` but the owner of the data should always create the data object with `@StateObject`.

+<!--more-->

+---

+For a great diagram showing what data object type to use where, check out this image from [Chris Edihof][10] - thanks Chris!

+![Data flow][8i]

 If you read this article before November 18th 2019, please check out [ObservableObject & @ObservedObject - Part 2][9] again as it has gone through several iterations, which are all shown for comparison.

-<!--more-->

 ---